Spectrometers and Polyphase Filterbanks in Radio Astronomy: Introduction

 In order to focus on the fundamental characteristics of spectrometers, the remainder of this chapter details single-polarization systems that compute only $S_{xx}$.
 Nevertheless, the techniques and characterization approaches are broadly applicable to polarimetry systems.
+See Chapter 9 of this volume for a more detailed treatment of radio polarimetry.